mihaigalos/aim/README.md

 ### Resume
 Resume support for both download and upload for `http(s)`, `ftp`.

-Download and upload support for `ssh`, resume under development.
+Download and upload support for `ssh`, resume (using `sftp`) under development.
+Currently, only user/pass auth working for `ssh`.
+Key support under development.

 Http upload needs a webserver implementing `PUT` ranges (or a [patched](https://github.com/arut/nginx-patches) version of `nginx`).